jsbean/HarmonicNetwork/README.md

 There are several targets in this Swift Package:

-- `HarmonicNetworkCore` contains shared code used by the command line interface and the webapp
+- `HarmonicNetworkCore` contains shared code used by the command line interface and the web app
 - `HarmonicNetworkCLI` produces the executable for the command line interface
 - `HarmonicNetworkWebApp` contains the code used to build the web app
 - `HarmonicNetworkServer` produces the executable which serves the web app